laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/jupyter-notebook-deployment-tutorial.md

 ## Step 1: Getting Started with Gimlet

 Log in to Gimlet by connecting your GitHub or GitLab account.
-If all is well, you should see the repositories you have access to in Gimlet.
-Select the repository that contains the Jupyter Notebook you'd like to deploy.
+If all is well, you should see the repositories you have access to listed in Gimlet.

+If you can't find the repository of the Jupyter Notebook, you can use the search bar to find it.
+When you found the repository, click **Import** next to it, then click **I am done importing** to save the added repositories.

 ## Step 2: Create Deployment Settings

+Navigate to deployment settings by clicking the repository's card, then **New deployment**.

-Select Web Application template to be able to pick Dockerfile deployment as a container image option.
+Select **Web Application Template** to be able to pick **Using a Dockerfile** as a container image option.
 If you don't have a Dockerfile in your repository, you can use the example below.

 ```
 FROM python:3.11.9-slim